durveshodi/wireless-nodemcu-midi-piano/README.md

 - Breadboard and jumper wires
 - Resistors and capacitors (as required)
 - Power supply for NodeMCU board (USB cable or external power source)
-- Wi-Fi network for communication between NodeMCU and MIDI controller
+- Wi-Fi network for communication between NodeMCU and MIDI solftware

 ## Software Requirements